mwiatrzyk/modelity/docs/source/guide.rst

 To create field preprocessor, :func:`modelity.model.field_preprocessor` decorator must be used.

-Field preprocessors allow embedding custom function into the :term:`data parsing<Data parsing>` stage before actual data parsing takes place.
-This may be useful, for example, to strip white characters from the input, like in this example before:
+Field preprocessors allow embedding custom function into the :term:`data parsing<Data parsing>` stage before type coercing takes place.
+Thanks to this it is possible to perform filtering of the input data on per-field basis to avoid later type parsing errors.
+For example, a preprocessor for stripping input value from white characters may be created like this:

 .. testcode::